What is Passive ONA?

 Organizational Network Analysis (ONA) allows you to visualize and analyze relationships that exist within your organization, enabling you to model a business strategy that effectively exchanges information and ideas to help your company thrive in a rapidly changing environment.

+Passive ONA refers to the implementation of ONA by monitoring teams' digital footprint at aggregate level.
 David Green (Insight222) says the following about passive ONA: "Passive ONA provides a different and complementary view as it runs continuously - often across the entire company.
 It provides an objective, unbiased view of how people are actually working and collaborating.
 It can also be used to automatically measure changes in network behaviours after an initiative or corporate event has taken place, such as following an M&A or significant restructure."

-Examples of passive ONA data sources
+Passive ONA data sources

 Visualizing Passive ONA results